Wilhelmina Skogh: The early years

 She came alone to Stockholm from the island Fårö (north part of Gotland) by steam ship at the age of 14 with the intention to get a job and earn some money to support her family on Gotland.
 Her father died when Wilhelmina was 6 years old and the family became rather poor.
 She became very impressed by the lifestyle in the 'big city', the fine restaurants and hotels and soon she decided to look for a job in a restaurant to learn the business.
-Her first job was drying the dishes from early morning to late evening in the restaurant at 'Stromparterren' down below the bridge 'Norrbro', close to the Royal Castle.
+Her first job was drying the dishes from early morning to late evening in the restaurant at 'Strömparterren' down below the bridge 'Norrbro', close to the Royal Castle.
 When she became older she studied in an evening school as well as working, learning languages and book-keeping.
 From an early age she had the very strong ambition that some day she would have her own company in the hotel and restaurant business.